How to Create an Excel Financial Model with Debt Financing

 calculate post debt financing equity returns excel

 Step 5.
-Calculating Levered Funding Equity Returns in Excel.
-Download the complete spreadsheet here.
+Calculating Levered Funding Equity Returns in Microsoft Excel.
+The template uses an EBITDA multiplier to calculate the Exit Proceeds and NPV and IRR formulas to estimate the returns.
+You can download the complete spreadsheet here.

-Notice that the model uses “Levered Cash Flow” to indicate the cash needed after debt injections and repayments.
-The result will result in a lower equity financing requirement but higher debt obligation.
-Remember to adjust a financial model for any liabilities when calculating the terminal value of a business.
+Finally, the model uses “Levered Cash Flow” term to indicate the cash needed after debt injections and repayments.
+Therefore, a higher loan amount will result in a lower equity financing requirement but an increased debt obligation.
+Also, remember to adjust a financial model for any liabilities when calculating the terminal value of a business.

 Learn More: Visit my blog on How to Create a Subscription Model with Churn Calculation for another example of calculating an equity funding requirement and the Returns on Investment.